cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 ## Network authorization

 CockroachDB {{ site.data.products.cloud }} requires you to authorize the networks that can access the cluster in order to prevent denial-of-service and brute force password attacks.
 During the application development phase, you might have authorized only your local machine’s network.
-To move into production, you need to authorize your application server’s network.
+To move into production, you need to authorize your application servers' networks.

 To verify that you have authorized the application server's network, navigate to the [Networking page]({% link cockroachcloud/connect-to-your-cluster.md %}#authorize-your-network) on the  CockroachDB {{ site.data.products.cloud }} Console and check if the application server network is listed under authorized networks.
 If the application server network is not on the list, authorize the network.